… or printing t3h stuff, ha!

 Back to printing – rubber

 This post will kinda, mix topics.

 Let’s start with cool, but hard to print filament that I’ve used prior to switching to 1.75 mm.

 It is an elastic kind of filament that has a melting point around 200 degrees.
 Unfortunately, I cannot recall a brand of it.
 Anyway, it is one of those rubber-like filaments and it keeps these properties after printing.
 The problem with it is, it just does not stick to the damn hotbed.
 I’ve tried several approaches and I’ve failed miserably.

-Anyway, I've chosen a model that is not afraid of warping - a flap :D
+Anyway, I’ve chosen a model that is not afraid of warping – a flap 😀

-I simply didn't care if it is warped as long as it sticks to hotbed till model is fully printed.
+I simply didn’t care if it is warped as long as it sticks to hotbed until the model is fully printed.

-It is also worth to mention that post-processing models printed out of a rubber-like material are pain in the ass to clean .... but doable ;)
+It is also worth to mention that post-processing models printed out of a rubber-like material are a pain in the ass to clean …. but doable 😉

 What to do with leftovers of PLA